PaperCutSoftware/git-from-powershell/docs/index.md

 - Git provides many commands to add new changes, recover old versions and retrieve historical data

-- Each Git repo can connect and share code with other repos from the same project
+- Each Git repo can connect and share code with other repos managing the same project.
+The action of creating a local repo based on an existing project is referred to as cloning

+- Because Git is distributed each repository clone has a (mostly) complete record of all changes

+- But as repos are cloned amongst multiple users each repo may have their own unique history.

+- Git maintains information about the other repos that it shares changes with in [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) tracking branches

-- Git can handle large numbers of files (for example the GNU/Linux kernel source code).
+- Git can handle large numbers of files (for example the GNU/Linux [kernel source code](https://git.kernel.org/pub/scm/linux/)).
 However if you have very large binary files then Git (or other general purpose VCS tools) may not be your best choice, but see [Git Large File Storage](https://git-lfs.github.com/).

 - Technically Git repositories have a peer to peer relationship.
   In practice developers usually commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.
   All changes can be shared with other repos as needed, usually to an "upstream" repo (by convention called `origin`)

-- Git is distributed and each repository clone has a (mostly) complete record of all changes
+- Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet using upstream repositories

 - Git repos either manage a working copy (e.g. a directory of project files on a developers workstation), or are bare repos (for instance located on GitHub) used to exchange changes between working copies and provide a "whole of project" view.
   - c.f.
 The [Subversion](https://subversion.apache.org/) VCS (and many others) is a centralised system with a single repo that all developers connect with to make changes

-- Your local repo database is stored in `.git`, don't worry about it for now
+- Your local repo database is stored in `.git` directory, don't worry about it for now

-- Repos are replicated (cloned) amongst multiple users.
-So each repo has with their own unique history.

-- Git maintains information about the other repos that it shares changes with in [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) tracking branches

-- Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet

 See also [What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)